Dynamic Linear Discriminant Analysis in High Dimensional Space

 Here $I_{\{\cdot\}}$ is the indicator function.
 Clearly, $C_{1k}+C_{2k}$ gives the total number of correct classification for the test data set $S_k$ using the DLPD rule based on $S\setminus S_k$.
 We then find $\lambda_n$ such that the following averaged correct classification number is maximized:

-We remark that one can also choose the bandwidths together with the tuning parameter $\lambda_n$ globally such that the above correct classification number is maximized.
-Note that local smoothing estimates are obtained in our method before applying linear programming.
+We remark that local smoothing estimates are obtained in our method before applying linear programming.
 Hence the computation time consists of the time for local smoothing and the time for linear programming.
 The proposed method is computationally manageable for large dimensional data.
-For example, in our simulation study it took about 9 minutes to finish one replication on a windows workstation (2.40 GHz Intel Core i7-5500U CPU) when $p=1000$.